EventStore/documentation/docs/cloud/provision/README.md

 | Peer routes         | One or more IP ranges for the selected VPC |

 You can specify more than one route if you, for example, want to peer a VPC with multiple subnets.
 However, the routed IP ranges must belong to subnets in the same region as the Event Store Cloud network.

-For our example, here is the complete form:

 ::: card
 ![AWS peering - complete form](./images/aws/aws-peering-2.png)